Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 So if for no other reason than to experience that Canadian pride when it comes to sport, keep your eyes out for cheap tickets and enjoy!

-20. Soak in the History and Grab a Bite
+20. Soak in the History and Grab a Bite at St. Lawrence Market

-The St. Lawrence Market should not only be on the top of a foodies list of things to do in Toronto but also it should be on everyone’s list!
+St. Lawrence Market should not only be on the top of a foodies list of things to do in Toronto but also it should be on everyone’s list!

 The market building itself is exactly the same, welcoming you into a haven of delicacies to enjoy.